api3dao/airnode/packages/operation/README.md

 `id` - a unique string that can be used to identify the same sponsor between script runs

-`airnodes.[name].ethBalance` - a string value that represents how much ETH should be deposited into the sponsor's designated wallet for the given Airnode.
-Sponsors have one designated wallet per Airnode.
+`airnodes.[name].ethBalance` - a string value that represents how much ETH should be deposited into the sponsor's wallet for the given Airnode.
+Sponsors have one wallet per Airnode.

 ### 6. requests